 - Local or global mission project

-- Vacation Bible School
+- Vacation Bible School or Sunday School

 - Short story of life transformation

 - Sharing an encouraging email received

+- Sharing a video of a mission the congregation supports

 - UMC ministries funded through the connection including the World Service Fund, the Black College Fund, Africa University and others.
 You can find stories to use on the UMC website www.umcgiving.org.